altrsoftware/altr-alation-classification/README.md

 5. updates *ALTR Classification* & *ALTR Classification Confidence* (Custom Fields) with classifier(s) of each column

-6. updates *ALTR Classification Report* (Custom Field) in the Alation datasource page with a ALTR classification report overview
+6. updates *ALTR Classification Report* (Custom Field) in the Alation data source page with an ALTR classification report overview